1. Completion of the Requirements for the AB.

-3. Five Electives Requirement: Some flexibility is allowed in completing this requirement, thus different students may follow different paths to the BS degree, considering the following:
+3. Five Natural Science Electives Requirement.
+Some flexibility is allowed in completing this requirement, thus different students may follow different paths to the BS, considering the following:

-- Students must take 3 electives from the approved list from at least 2 departments outside of psychology.
+- Students must take five electives from the approved list from at least two departments outside of Psychology.
 Courses in another department that are cross-listed with Psychology do not count as a different department.
-Thus, the minimum number of classes to be taken outside of psychology to satisfy the BS requirements is 2.
+Thus, the minimum number of classes to be taken outside of Psychology to satisfy the BS requirements is two.

-- At least two of the five courses should be at or above the 200-level.
+- At least three of the five courses must be at or above the 200-level.

 **PLEASE NOTE: Not all courses that carry an NS code are approved for the BS degree in psychology.
 Courses are selected for the list because they carry extensive psychological content or direct application in the study of psychology.

 IMPORTANT NOTES ABOUT REQUIREMENTS IN PREPARATION FOR FALL 2020 ENROLLMENT!

 STATISTICS & RESEARCH METHODS NEW ROTATION